RedisLabs/redislabs-docs/content/rs/developing/modules/upgrading.md

 alwaysopen: false
 categories: ["RS"]
 ---
-As modules are upgraded, you will need to load them into Redis Enterprise to get the new features and/or fixes.
+As modules are upgraded, you need to load them into Redis Enterprise to get the new features and/or fixes.